 Visiting Palomar Mountain Observatory

-The neat thing is, these remarkable telescopes are still used on every clear night of the year and are open to the public of viewing and learning on a regular basis.
+The neat thing is, these remarkable telescopes are still used on every clear night of the year and are open to the public for viewing and learning on a regular basis.

 Nearby is the Palomar Observatory museum that houses displays about the telescopes and the engineering feats that allowed the Observatory to be constructed, as well as an interesting narrative about how the invention of Pyrex allowed the 200-inch mirror to be cast since it doesn’t contract and expand very much.

 Guests are invited to spend an evening stargazing under the night sky atop Palomar Mountain and will have the opportunity to view the cosmos through multiple telescopes with the help of Palomar’s skilled docents.
 There are also guest astronomy speakers that will educate and enthrall those interested in the mysteries of space.

 The Palomar Mountain Observatory tour last approximately eight hours including travel time and leaves at 3 pm on scheduled days.

 There are also great pictures of the universe and the usual mind-blowing astronomical numerical comparisons.
 Most of the displays are images and text or computer touchscreen displays, so there are not many tactile exhibits for small kids.
 A small gift shop selling astronomically theme shirts and other neat souvenirs is on site.